JBizarri/concurrent-computing/README.md

 ## How it works

-The API constantly updates the oil volume every 5 seconds to a random value between 100 and 200 liters.
+The API constantly adds to the oil volume every 5 seconds a random value between 100 and 200 liters, the oil tank has unlimited storage capacitiy.

 You or someone else can make a POST request at `/oleo` and ask for oil, if the tank has enough oil it'll return your the amount you asked for.

 Request Example: